-References in this report to Madrigal, the Company, we, our and us refer to Madrigal Pharmaceuticals, Inc. "Madrigal" is a registered trademark of Madrigal Pharmaceuticals, Inc. in the U.S. and/or other countries.
+References in this Annual Report on Form 10-K to Madrigal, the Company, we, our and us refer to Madrigal Pharmaceuticals, Inc. "Madrigal" is a registered trademark of Madrigal Pharmaceuticals, Inc. in the U.S. and/or other countries.
 Other trademarks or service marks appearing in this report may be trademarks or service marks of other owners.